EUDAT-B2STAGE/http-api/docs/user/user.md

 - the [registered api](registered.md) page
 - the [pids api](pids.md) page

+## Authentication flow
+The HTTP-API supports two kind of authentication:
+- via B2ACCESS service (Oauth2 + proxy certificates);
+- via local B2SAFE credentials (username and password).

-To send any kind of requests to the B2STAGE HTTP-API an *authentication token* is needed: vist this the [Authentication documentation](authentication.md) for further details.
+To send any kind of requests to the B2STAGE HTTP-API an authentication token is needed:

+1. the user requests an authentication token following the steps described in the [B2ACCESS](authentication.md) or in the [local B2SAFE credentials](authentication_b2safe.md) documentation pages.
+If the request succeeds, the server returns an authentication token;

+2. once obtained a valid authentication token, the user can send HTTP requests to the B2STAGE http server including the token in the "Authorization: Bearer" header (see [Send API request](#send-api-request-example)).

 ## Send API request example
 An example of API request is the following: